There are many things that constitute a yoga practice, and not all of them involve sweaty contortions.

 It was with this in mind that I went to yoga, dropped two mats (one for me, one for Amy) only to return, 15 minutes later, to find that both mats had been moved and that another had been wedged between them.

 But the mat between our mats left less than three inches on either side; and standing in the center of this mat, arms swinging wildly despite the 100-degree temperature of the room, was Jeff.

 Have you met Jeff?
 He’s quite attractive in a Cesar Milan sort of way.

 He also stands when others sit; tries to make eye contact, particularly when you are upside down; and smells like a cross between a hot wool blanket and, for some reason, salted sunflower seeds.

 He is less than three inches from me.
-The walls are running wet with tropical humidity, and he’s trying to make eye contact.
+The walls are running wet with the tropics-imitating humidity of a room of 70 sweating people, and he’s trying to make eye contact.

 And the groaning!
 Have I mentioned the groaning yet?